-I, Victor Chi and , (insert name) certify as an authorized representative of Cypress Tree Management In (insert name of applicant) that the applicant has executed a host community agreement with The City & Newton (insert name of host community) pursuant to G.L.c.
-94G § 3(d) on April 30,2019 (insert date).
+I, $\sqrt{i ctor}$ Chi ang , (insert name) certify as an authorized representative of Cypress Tree Management, in (insert name of applicant) that the applicant has executed a host community agreement with The City & Newton (insert name of host community) pursuant to G.L.c.
+94G § 3(d) on April 30, 2019 (insert date).

 Signature of Authorized Representative of Applicant

 Host Community

-I,

-Rothans Fuller

-Signature of Contracting Authority or

-Authorized Representative of Host Community